Nathan Carr and Milivoy Webber Memorial Prize

 What are the prizes?

-There is a first prize of £250 and two runner up prizes of £50 each.
-The winning entries will be published on this website.
-The author of the first prize entry will also receive a handmade print by printmaker Raf.
+There is a first prize of £250.
+The winning entry will be published on this website.
+The author will also receive a handmade print by printmaker Raph Seymour.

 How do you choose the winner?